ASEAN-Build-The-Earth/ASEAN-API-V2/README.md

-# ASEAN-API-V2
+# <strong> ASEAN-API-V2</strong>
 The API for ASEAN BTE to get memes build sites and more!

+### <strong>Contributing</strong>

+Here are few ways you can contribute to this project

+- If there are bugs, raise issues
+- Fix the bugs
-### Adding JSON data
+- Add more JSON data

+#### <strong>Steps to add JSON data</strong>
-To add JSON data head over to the data directory, and find the folder in which you are going to add the JSON data.
-Make sure that the data which you are going to add is in context with the folder's name.
+- Find the JSON file to which you are going to add the data.

-#### Steps to add JSON data
-- Create a new JSON string under the main array
-- Make sure that there are no errors or typos in the JSON data which you are adding
+  - All the JSON data files are present in the [`data`](https://github.com/ASEAN-Build-The-Earth/ASEAN-API-V2/tree/main/data) directory.
-- Double check before making a PR
+  - Each category's JSON files are present in seprate folders.
+    - Such as the `cat` related JSON files are present in [`data/cat`](https://github.com/ASEAN-Build-The-Earth/ASEAN-API-V2/tree/main/data/cat).
+- Finding the right images/gifs.
+    - After finding the images/gifs, upload them to [`imgur`](https://imgur.com), this will make the JSON files seem consistent.
+    - If you want a  MP4 to be used, then upload it to [`imgur`](https://imgur.com) and copy it's link and add `.gif` to the end and paste the link in the JSON file

-### Contributors
+### <strong>Contributors</strong>

+Thanks a lot for taking your time out and contributing to this project
 <br>

 <a href="https://github.com/ASEAN-Build-The-Earth/ASEAN-API-V2/graphs/contributors">